webdev1001/git-aliases/README.md

 ###Installation

-Open your ~/.gitconfig and copy the aliases from collection you'll find in gitaliases.txt
+Copy the aliases from gitaliases.txt to your ~/.gitconfig and `[alias]`.
+They will be available the next time you use `git`.